ericdouglas/onli-reducer/README.md

 />
 ```

-## Usage

-## Examples
+## Usage / Examples

 ### Using onli-reducer with React Hooks + Context

-We created a full example with asynchronous calls so you can have a glimpse of how **onli-reducer** would perform for real-world applications.
+We created a full example with asynchronous calls so you can have a glimpse of how **onli-reducer** would perform in real-world applications.

 In such example app you will see: